Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 This table is for informational purposes.
 Always consult a healthcare provider for personal diagnosis and care.

-How Is Pelvic Pain Diagnosed?
+How is Pelvic Pain Diagnosed?

 The diagnostic procedure begins with a critical examination of the patient's history, symptoms, and a pelvic and physical examination.
+A health care provider might ask:

 • Location, severity, and timing of pain